One Day in Dresden

 Where to stay in Dresden?

-Our brand-new MEININGER Hotel Dresden Zentrum is soon opening its doors to welcome you to the magnificent city of Dresden!
+MEININGER Hotel Dresden Zentrum is the perfect base for you to explore the magnificent city of Dresden!

 Right at the core of the city and next to the Central Station/ Hauptbahnhof, this is the ideal accommodation to choose for your short or long stay in Dresden.